Ordina-Group/.github/README.md

 # .github
-.github is a ✨special ✨ repository, that effects other repositories.
+.github is a ✨special✨ repository, that effects other repositories.

 If a repository does not have one of these resources defined, the ones from this repository will be used if present:
 * Issue templates